 If your complaint remains unresolved, your solicitor/caseworker will write to you to acknowledge your complaint, which will be notified to Gary McIndoe, who is a solicitor and managing director of Latitude Law, to enable him to monitor progress and ensure a full response within a further 21 days.
 If your complaint is about Gary McIndoe, he will deal with it initially, but if Gary is unable to resolve it to your satisfaction your complaint will be considered by our Practice Manager, Claire Livesey, who is also a solicitor.

 We hope that we can resolve your complaint within Latitude Law.
-If not, you may notify your complaint to the Ombudsman.
-You must contact the Ombudsman within 6 months of the end of our internal procedure.
+If not, you may notify your complaint to the Legal Ombudsman.
+You must contact the Ombudsman within 6 months of the end of our internal procedure, or if we haven’t responded within 8 weeks of your complaint.
 Their contact details are as follows:

 Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ